 The 13 countries/members of OPEC: Algeria, Angola, Congo, Equatorial Guinea, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, Saudi Arabia, United Arab Emirates and Venezuela.

-The following countries have the world's largest reserves of crude oil, according to the US Energy Information Administration:
+The following countries have the world's largest reserves of oil as of December 2020, according to the US Energy Information Administration:

 Production and Consumption in the US

-The United States consumed an average of 19.96 million barrels of petroleum products per day in 2017.
+The United States consumed an average of 18.19 million barrels of petroleum per day in 2020.

 The United States is the world's largest consumer of petroleum products.

-In 2019, about 3.3% of the petroleum used in the United States was imported.
-About 49% of gross petroleum imports comes from Canada.
+In 2020, for the first year since at least 1949, the United States exported more petroleum than it imported.
+About 52% of gross petroleum imports comes from Canada.

 US dependence on imported oil peaked in 2005.